patmandenver/slack-webhook/examples/systemd/start-stop-EnvironmentFile/README.md

 `sudo systemctl enable slack-notify-start-stop.service`

-Create the folder /etc/slack-webhooks and copy scripts there
+## Create the folder /etc/slack-webhooks and copy EnvironmentFile there

 `sudo mkdir /etc/slack-webhooks/`

-`sudo cp slack_start.sh /etc/slack-webhooks/`

-`sudo cp slack_stop.sh /etc/slack-webhooks/`
+`sudo cp slack_enfironment_file /etc/slack-webhooks/`

 Then reboot and see the messages get posted to a slack room.